Jonathan Dickinson State Park

 Ranger-guided tours of Trapper Nelson’s 1930s pioneer homestead are available year-round.
 Visitors can enjoy paved and off-road biking, equestrian and hiking trails.
 Boating, canoeing and kayaking along the river are also great ways to enjoy the park.
 Anglers can fish along the riverbank or from a boat.

-Sign up for the park's e-newsletter to learn more about programs and events.
+Sign up for our friends group e-newsletter to learn more about programs and events.